History Course Descriptions

 The following courses are offered by the History Program:

-A thematic treatment of the nineteenth-century United States and its peoples.
-Chronological coverage of the nation’s political, social, economic, intellectual, and institutional development provides the context for addressing the personalities and events of the country and its relations with the larger world.
-Cr 3.
+A thematic treatment of the United States and its peoples from 1877 to the present.
+Chronological coverage of the nation’s political, social, economic, intellectual, institutional, and diplomatic development provides the context for addressing the personalities and events of the country and its relations with the larger world.
+Cr.
+3.

 HTY 141 African American History to 1865

 Topics covered in this survey course include the persistence of African culture in the Americas, the Atlantic slave trade, an in-depth analysis of slavery as it impacted women and children, and the early African American voice as found in primary sources.
 The course will use various forms of media in instruction and research.
 Cr 3.

 HTY 142 African American History from 1865

 A continuation of HTY 141.
 This course will cover such topics as Black leadership, lynching, the Harlem Renaissance, African Americans abroad, civil rights, and popular culture.
 The course will use various forms of media in instruction and research.
 Cr 3.

 This course examines the historical experiences of North America's indigenous peoples with respect to their cultures.
 It focuses upon Native Americans as active agents in producing their history both before and after European contact, not just victims of white oppression and/or abstract social forces.
 Topics include Native cultural diversity on the eve of European contact; the dynamics of early Indian-European encounters; the political, spiritual, and gendered dimensions of Native accommodation and resistance; the construction and reconstruction of Indian identities in the era of the American Revolution; forced Indian Removal; the nineteenth-century struggles for the Great Plains; and the systematic placement of Native children in boarding schools and foster care during the twentieth century.
 Special emphasis will be given to the Wabanaki and other Native peoples whose traditional homelands make up the land we now call Maine.
 Cr 3.